vmware-tanzu/secrets-manager/docs/_pages/0080-installation.md

 make deploy
 ```

-That’s it.
+That's it.
 You are all set 🤘.

 ## Verifying the Installation